 Yes, travel trailer tires can be aligned.
 But do you really care?

-Indeed, many RVers don’t pay attention to the trailer’s wheel and axle, their alignment, to be precise.
+Many RVers don’t pay attention to the trailer’s wheel and axle, their alignment, to be precise.
 And there’s no rocket science involved.

-All you need is take a closer look at your trailer’s wheel.
+All you need is to take a closer look at your trailer’s wheel.
 If you see plenty of wear outside the tread, this can become a problem worth addressing before you hit the road.

-So, make a habit of inspecting your travel trailer tires for alignment problems, unusual wear, and check tire pressure.
+So, make a habit of inspecting your travel trailer tires for alignment problems, and unusual wear, and check tire pressure.
 This would prevent many unanticipated obstacles during your road trip.

 Be smart, be safe!